-SILVER STREAK - Notre Dame rattled off 23 consecutive wins from March 25-April 25, the longest win streak in the program's 114-year history ... the Irish batted .353 in the streak while compiling a 2.81 staff ERA and making just 24 errors ...
-ND outscored its opponents by a 110 runs in the win streak, with 12 wins by a margin of 5-plus runs and 14 of the games featuring 1st-inning runs by the Irish ... the win streak was one of the longest in ND athletics history, alongside streaks by the softball (33), women's soccer (24), football (23), women's basketball (23), and men's basketball (22) programs, among team-oriented sports ...
-ND's won-loss record stood at just 10-8 before the 23-game win streak, which began with a 12-2 victory in the second game of a doubleheader at Georgetown ... the wild finish to a home sweep of Pittsburgh (6-1, 4-3, 9-8) saw both teams score twice in the 8th before Pitt went ahead with three runs in the 9th (8-7) - but the Irish had the final answer, thanks to a Greg Lopez single, walks by Craig Cooper and Danny Dresssman, and a 2-run single off the bat of Jeremy Barnes to end the game ... the Irish later rallied from a 4-3, 7th-inning deficit vs. Ball State, winning 6-5 thanks to Matt Bransfield's RBI double and a 2-run blast by sophomore 2B Ross Brezovsky ... a dominant series from Cooper (9-for-14) and Brett Lilley (9-for-13) paced the sweep at South Florida (9-5, 10-4, 10-1) and later a home sweep of St. John's (9-2, 13-7, 7-5) ...
-SJU was poised to end the streak in the series finale - taking a 5-4 lead into the bottom of the 9th - but junior C Sean Gaston drew a leadoff walk, Brezovsky followed with a game-tying triple and senior CF Alex Nettey became an all-time Eck Stadium hero by depositing the next pitch over the leftfield fence for the game-ending home run ... the streak passed 20 games, after an offensive explosion that swept away BIG EAST rival Rutgers (11-5, 15-3, 14-12) ...
-Cooper's hot bat vielded an 8-for-12 series vs. RU while an Eck Stadium record crowd of more than 10.000 fans filed in for the series ... sophomore LHP Wade Korpi's next start saw him shut down Purdue (7 IP, unearned run, H, BB), striking out 11 for a 2-1 win that featured an early 2-run double from Lopez ... the streak ended in vs. Bowling Green (8-11), with a pair of untimely unearned runs.
+SILVER STREAK - Notre Dame rattled off 23 consecutive victories from March 25-April 25, representing the longest winning streak in the program's 114-year history ... the Irish batted .353 during the streak while compiling a 2.81 staff ERA and making just 24 errors ...
+ND outscored its opponents by a total of 110 runs during the win streak, with 12 of the wins coming by a margin of 5-plus runs and 14 of the games in the streak featuring first-inning runs by the Irish ... the win streak was one of the longest in Notre Dame athletics history, ranking alongside streaks by the softball (33), women's soccer (24), football (23), women's basketball (23), and men's basketball (22) programs, among team-oriented sports ...
+ND's won-loss record stood at just 10-8 before the 23-game win streak, which began with a 12-2 victory in the second game of a doubleheader at Georgetown ... the Irish then returned home for wins over Valparaiso (12-0) and Western Michigan (2-0), followed by a sweep of Pittsburgh (6-1, 4-3, 9-8) - with the 3,028 fans on hand for the Friday-night opener setting an Eck Stadium record that would be bested six times later in the season) ... the wild finish to the series saw both teams score twice in the 8th before Pitt went ahead with three runs in the 9th (8-7) - but the Irish had the final answer, thanks to a Greg Lopez single, walks by Craig Cooper and Danny Dresssman, and a 2-run single off the bat of Jeremy Barnes to end the game.

+The streak continued during 6-4 wins over Chicago State and Ball State - with the Cardinals scoring three in the 7th for a 4-3 lead before the Irish answered with three runs of their own (thanks to Matt Bransfield's RBI double and a two-run blast by sophomore second baseman Ross Brezovsky).

+A dominant series from Cooper (9-for-14) and Brett Lilley (9-for-13) paced the sweep at South Florida (9-5, 10-4, 10-1) and the wins kept coming as a 10-game homestand opened with victories over Oakland (15-1), Manchester (8-2) and St. John's (9-2, 13-7, 7-5) ... the Red Storm were poised to end the streak in the series finale - taking a 5-4 lead into the bottom of the 9th - but junior catcher Sean Gaston drew a leadoff walk, Brezovsky followed with a game-tying triple and senior centerfielder Alex Nettey became an all-time Eck Stadium hero by depositing the next pitch over the leftfield fence for the game-ending home run.

+The streak neared 20 games after two more midweek wins (8-2 vs. Toledo and 4-3 vs. IPFW, in 10 innings), followed by an offensive explosion that swept away BIG EAST rival Rutgers (11-5, 15-3, 14-12) ...
+Cooper's hot bat yielded an 8-for-12 series versus the Knights while an Eck Stadium record crowd of more than 10,000 fans filed in for the series ... sophomore LHPWade Korpi's next start saw him shut down Purdue (7 IP, unearned run, H, BB), striking out 11 for a 2-1 win that featured an early 2-run double from Lopez ... the streak finally came to an end in an 11-8 loss to Bowling Green, with a pair of untimely unearned runs helping give the Falcons a more comfortable final cushion.